csalmeida/ruby-fundamentals/README.md

 end
 ```

-The code between the `if` condition and the `end` keyword forms block that will only execute if that condition is met.
+The code between the `if` condition and the `end` keyword forms a block that will only execute if that condition is met.

 ```ruby
 # control-structures/conditionals.rb